On the hierarchy of natural theories: Ordinal Analysis via Iterated Reflection

 Note that the definition of $\Pi_1$ ordinals achieves Turing's goal of providing a metric of strength for theories in terms of the number of iterations of consistency required to capture their $\Pi_1$ theorems.
-It turns out that this metric of strength is the same one provided by ordinal analysis (that is, the definition of $\Pi_1$ ordinals coincides with other standard definitions of proof-theoretic ordinal in standard cases).
+In the cases that have been investigated, it turns out that Turing's metric of strength is the same one provided by ordinal analysis.
+That is, the definition of $\Pi_1$ ordinals coincides with other standard definitions of proof-theoretic ordinal in standard cases.
 To provide such a metric of strength, we must fix (in advance) a natural ordinal notation system.
-Moreover, the definition only works for theories whose $\Pi_1$ fragments can be conservatively approximated by iterated consistency statements.
+Moreover, the definition works only for theories whose $\Pi_1$ fragments can be conservatively approximated by iterated consistency statements.
 This is apparently a feature of ``natural theories'' but not of all theories.
-This approach to ordinal analysis was a major inspiration for the approach to the main topic of this paper discussed in \textsection \ref{montone_ops}.
+This approach to ordinal analysis was a major inspiration for the approach to the main topic of this paper discussed in \textsection \ref{operators}--\ref{reflection-and-ordinals}.